whisthq/whist/.github/actions/README.md

 # Custom GitHub Actions

-This directory contains custom GitHub Actions that have been written in order to reduce the length of and code duplication in our GitHub workflows.
+This directory contains custom GitHub Actions that have been written in order to reduce the length of and code duplication in our GitHub Workflows.
 Each Action is represented by its own directory containing at least a file called `action.yml`.

 The syntax of the `action.yml` file is documented [here](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions).